27 February, 2024

-Competitive sports and whether you’re covered by your travel insurance is a grey area.
-Most of your standard activities like cycling, soccer, snorkeling and surfing are automatically covered under most policies (providing this is for recreational purposes only).
-However, when it comes to competing, exclusions can apply.
+Competitive sports and travel insurance can be a bit of a grey area for sport savvy explorers.
+Most standard activities like cycling, soccer, snorkelling and surfing are automatically covered under most policies (providing this is for recreational purposes only).
+However, when it comes to participating in competitive events, exclusions can apply.

 What's considered competitive?